 In this episode of The Art Biz podcast, and in this post, I want to talk about feedback.
 When you ask people What do you think? you’re asking for feedback.
 Even if you aren't asking intentionally.

 We are often too quick to ask for feedback, and we ask for it in ways that can be damaging.

 We’re equally guilty of giving feedback when it’s not requested (or wanted).

 I’ve been guilty of both—especially the latter—and I’ve learned a lot about giving and receiving feedback.
 I owe much of what I know about feedback to Cynthia Morris, an artist, coach, and host of the Stumbling Toward Genius podcast.
 I also, as you’ll hear, am indebted to Tara Mohr, author of Playing Big.

-At certain points in the creative process, your project is in a delicate state.
+At many points during the creative process, your project is in a delicate state.
 You might have a direction and be excited about it or, alternatively, not know what you’re doing.
 You might have just completed it and are feeling enormous satisfaction and pride.

-Proceed with caution when you’re at this point.
+Proceed with caution when you’re at these fragile moments.
 Asking for feedback too early doesn’t give you time to nurture your baby.
 The wrong words—or even the absence of words or those all-important likes—could put a quick halt to any enthusiasm you had and before you know it, your bubble has burst.
 Ouch!

 Here’s my new X. Let me know what you think.